 One of these new managers referred to the emergent notions of entrepreneurship as a ‘world culture’ rather than an intra-corporate culture:

 I think that most of the principles [of corporate culture] are irrelevant.
-All of us are part of a much broader culture.
-I cannot define what this broader culture is, but I know what I want it to be […].
+All of us are part of a much broader culture. […].
 This culture belongs to a world culture in which, as professionals, we have to assign responsibility and assume responsibility.
-I expect them to be available regardless of time and place and to be open-minded in case of malfunctions… to figure out independently problems on the basis of their own knowledge-based solutions …
+I expect them to be available regardless of time and place and … to figure out independently problems …

 By “world culture”, this new manager referred to new expectations and practices that belong to information technology (IT) professional culture.
-It may be inferred that when this manager said: “I expect them […] to be open-minded […] to figure out independently problems on the basis of their own knowledge-based solutions …”, he actually expected that IS employees would not blindly commit to the espoused corporate values.
-In a theoretical sense, the manager distinguishes between the existing normative demands for differentiation and the prospective neo-normative demands for conflation between components (such as values and attitudes) of the workplace and non-workplace lives (Bardon et al., 2021).
-He contrasted Bubbly’s low-tech values (such as narrow obedience to the corporate directives), which refer to family member SI, with IT values (such as taking initiative and self-responsibility) based on extra-organizational professional and personal values, which refer to a new SI we term the “entrepreneur worker".
+It may be inferred that when this manager said: “I expect them […] to figure out independently problems …”, he actually expected that IS employees would not blindly commit to the espoused corporate values.
+In a theoretical sense, the manager distinguishes between the existing normative demands for differentiation and the prospective neo-normative demands for conflation between components of the workplace and non-workplace lives (Bardon et al., 2021).
+He contrasted Bubbly’s low-tech values (such as narrow obedience to the corporate directives), which refer to family member SI, with IT values (such as self-responsibility) based on extra-organizational professional and personal values, which refer to a new SI we term the “entrepreneur worker".
 In the following section, we will contrast the two distinct characteristics of the new “entrepreneur worker” SI with those of the established family member SI, on the basis of empirical data analysis.

 Entrepreneur worker vs. family member worker

 The self-identification of veteran and older employees is perceived by Bubbly’s management as consistent with the family member SI.
-However, under the influence of the new ideas and practices of a professional group of recently employed IS managers, IS employees are now expected to behave according to the “entrepreneur worker” SI principles.
+However, under the influence of recently employed IS managers, IS employees are now expected to behave according to the “entrepreneur worker” SI principles.
 Thus, although the “entrepreneur worker” SI reflects the managers’ expectations of the ideal IS employee, the preexisting family member SI reflects the managers’ perceptions of the typical employee.
-An analysis of these two distinct attitudes enables us to trace the individualization and personalization that the SI of employees has recently undergone at Bubbly.
+An analysis of these two distinct attitudes enables us to trace the individualization that the SI of employees has recently undergone at Bubbly.

 Entrepreneurial Generation Y versus familial Generation X. “Entrepreneur worker” SI employees are 30 to 40 years old and belong to the Gen-Y subculture.
-They are well-educated, with academic degrees in electrical, electronic, or computer engineering; techno-savvy, with the capability to adapt themselves to technological changes (see Martin, 2005); highly motivated, with a strong sense of self-esteem and a deep awareness of their professional value; and hold opportunity for employment mobility in the IT industry.
-They nurtured their ongoing professional development by continuously enriching and updating their specialized knowledge.
+They are well-educated, with academic degrees in engineering disciplines; techno-savvy (see Martin, 2005); highly motivated; and hold opportunity for employment mobility in the IT industry.

-Further, they have characteristics associated with entrepreneurship, such as self-reliance, personal responsibility, possessing innovative attitudes, taking initiative, and taking risks in the pursuit of goals.
+Further, they have characteristics associated with entrepreneurship, such as self-reliance, personal responsibility, and innovative attitudes.
 These entrepreneurial characteristics are identified with Generation Y employees (Seaton and Boyd 2007).

 Family member SI employees are 41-65 years old and characterized by the Gen-X subculture: veteran workers that have tenure with Bubbly, conservative attitudes, and out-of-date technological capabilities.
 They are perceived as having high motivation and willingness to maintain their positions at Bubbly for as long a time as possible.